What is a desktop?

 Control functions are generally obsolete today.
 Users need only move the cursor to a specific icon to launch a function or application.
 Common desktop icons include the my computer, my documents and recycle bin icons.
 Desktops have greatly simplified the user-machine interface, improving productivity and convenience.

 Microsoft is credited with the introduction and evolution of the GUI desktop.
 However, nearly all modern desktop OSes include a GUI desktop.
 This is true of Windows, Apple macOS and Linux.

 The history of desktops

-Although Windows 8 included a desktop layout, it forced users to toggle back and forth between the desktop interface and the Metro interface depending on which application they were using.
-The hallmark of the Metro interface was live tiles, which were tiles that could display application data, such as weather information or stock market reports, as opposed to acting as static desktop icons.
+2012.
+With Windows 8, Microsoft changes its traditional desktop layout, eliminating the Start menu and introducing the Metro interface.
+Microsoft designed Metro to compete with mobile operating systems such as Apple iOS.
+Although Windows 8 included a desktop layout, it forced users to toggle back and forth between the desktop and Metro interfaces, depending on which application they were using.
+The hallmark of the Metro interface was live tiles that could display application data such as weather information and stock market reports, as opposed to acting as static desktop icons.

 2015.
 Microsoft releases Windows 10, bringing back the desktop Start menu and merging Metro and the legacy Windows desktop into a blended desktop interface.

 2021.
 With Windows 11, Microsoft integrates Microsoft Teams into the taskbar, and redesigns the interface, making it more like the Apple Mac interface.